 The film seems to struggle in clarifying which of the depicted universes (Pottersville or Bedford Falls) will prevail as textbook suburbia in regards to seeing the truth in the postcard image and which of the towns best represent the promise of “the American Dream”.
 Though the ending is well-intentioned and undeniably moving, one can’t help but consider the implications of the way in which paradise is achieved.

 Like Back to the Future (1985), the suburban dream family could ultimately be viewed as a financial institution in which unconditional love and happiness equate to fiscal prosperity.
-Not that the film seeks to promote this, but George’s problems had to be wrapped up and solved somehow and it seems that regaining financial promise was both the most realistic (in terms of a capitalist society) and unavoidable conclusion to the film.
+Not that the film seeks to promote this, but George’s problems had to be wrapped up and solved somehow and it seems that regaining financial promise was both the most realistic and unavoidable conclusion to the film.